e-clawson/cs50week1notes/Lecture1/README.md

 - mv - move - move a file to somewhere else or rename it
 - rm - remove
 - rmdir - remove directory

+Types of info:
+- string - %s - text - phrase/sentence
+- int - %i - integer
+- bool - boolean (true/false)
+- char - single character - insteadof a full phrase/sentence
+- double/float - real numbers - something equivalent of fractions/decimal points
+- long - integers but longer integers

+Conditionals
+- proverbial forks in the road
+- if x is true, do y, else do z

+Operators:
+- = - the assignment operator - will assign a value to a variable
+- <
+- <=
+- ">"
+- ">="
+- ==
+- !=
+- += or ++ - incrementor
+- -- = decrementor

+! - bang operator - inverts the concept - Not equal in this case